-5.30 There are special policies applying to the Gatehill Farm Estate and Copse Wood Estate in Northwood.
+5.19 There are special policies applying to the Gatehill Farm Estate and Copse Wood Estate in Northwood.
 In these areas new development will be expected to conform to the vernacular styles predominant in the area, have traditional roof forms and architectural features and relate appropriately to their landscaped settings.

-5.31 In the Copse Wood Estate, and the adjoining properties fronting the south-east side of Ducks Hill Road, most trees are protected by Tree Preservation Orders.
+5.20 In the Copse Wood Estate, and the adjoining properties fronting the south east side of Ducks Hill Road, most trees are protected by Tree Preservation Orders.
 The Council will normally refuse applications for tree felling unless the tree is in poor health.

-Policy DMHB8: Gatehill Farm Estate and Copse Wood Estate Areas of Special Local Character (and south east side of Ducks Hill Road)

-Within the Gatehill Farm and Copse Wood Estates, new houses should:

-- i) Be constructed on building plots of a similar average width as surrounding residential development; - ii) Be constructed on a similar building line (formed by the front main walls of existing houses) and be of a similar scale, form and proportion as adjacent houses and reflect the materials, traditional roof design, design features and architectural style predominant in the area; - iii) Ensure that boundary treatment is unobtrusive and of the natural materials appropriate to the character and appearance of the estate; - iv) Ensure that new dwellings retain an absolute minimum of 1.5m to side boundaries; - v) Preserve the mature trees and landscaping of their settings; - vi) Development schemes on the south-east side of Ducks Hill Road should retain and reinforce existing landscaping close to and along the boundary with the Copse Wood Estate.
+Policy DMHB 8 6: Gatehill Farm Estate and Copse Wood Estate Areas of Special Local Character (and south east side of Ducks Hill Road) Within the Gatehill Farm and Copse Wood Estates, new houses should: be constructed on building plots of a similar average width as i) surrounding residential development; be constructed on a similar building line (formed by the front ii) main walls of existing houses) and be of a similar scale, form and proportion as adjacent houses and reflect the materials, traditional roof design, design features and architectural style predominant in the area; iii) ensure that boundary treatment is unobtrusive and of the natural materials appropriate to the character and appearance of the estate: iv) ensure that new dwellings retain an absolute minimum of 1.5m distance to side boundaries: V) preserve the mature trees including boundary planting and to reinforce existing landscaping and Estate their settings; Development schemes on the south-east side of Ducks Hill Road vi) Development schemes on the south-east side of Ducks Hill Road should retain and reinforce existing landscaping close to and along the boundary with the Copse Wood Estate.